Architecture Decision Records¶

 Contributing¶

 When adding a new ADR: 1.
-Use the next sequential number (e.g., 006-x-arch-decision.md) 2.
+Add it to the appropriate topic-based file, or create a new file if it covers a new area 2.
 Follow the format outlined above 3.
 Update this README's index 4.
 Link to relevant code and documentation